dominiquedevriese/ogp-notes/effect_interfaces.md

 In that sense, the `Log` interface represents an "abstract effect".
 Note that several instances of the class `BusinessLogic` can use different implementations of `Log`.

+[AVM: I think the distinction between effet interface implementations and actual in-memory instances of the latter classes is a bit blurry in what follows.
+I would go for effect interface > effect interface implementation > effect instance.]
 In what follows, we will refer to interfaces representing abstract effects as "effect interfaces" and to objects implementing them as "effect instances".

 # Implementing Effect Interfaces #
 Representing abstract effects as effect interfaces and implementing them using effect instances has many advantages.

+[AVM: sounds like Danish]
 ## Parameterized Effekkkkjjcts ##
 Implementations of effect interfaces may also be parameterized.
 For example, suppose that we have the following requirement: